michael-m-rosenthal/CPPSPICE/README.md

 ```

 It misses one small solar occultation event near the south pole on July 23, 2036.
-I think it missing this one because I use hard coded planetary constants that I got off of the internet, which may not be particularly accurate.

 An algorithm description can be found in `occfind2.pdf`.